TheOdinProject/curriculum/rails_programming/rails_basics/deployment.md

 By the end of this lesson, you should be able to do the following:

 * Explain what Heroku is and how it works.
-* Set up Heroku and the gems it needs on your machine.
+* Set up a new application with heroku.
 * Get a general overview of deployment and what goes on behind the scenes.
-* Deploy your applications to heroku comfortably.
+* Deploy your applications to heroku.
 * Understand and debug the basic errors on deployment.

 ### Heroku Overview